Bbrnn/Bbrnn/README.md

 ## Hi there, I'm Bridget 👋

-I am a computer scientist passionate about Web development,Wb application security and Data Science.
+I am a computer scientist passionate about Web development,Web application security and Data Science.

 <!--- 🌱 I’m currently learning **Cybersecurity and Data Science**.-->
 - 👯 I’m looking to collaborate on any project that will help grow my skills.